Majd39/Flash-Dilevry/README.md

-# Flash-Dilevery
+# Flash-delivery
-It is a simple dilevery app for university using flutter framwork and laravel
+It is a simple delivery app for university using flutter framwork and laravel